Welcome to the Website for the Hispanic Association of Colleges and Universities (HACU).

-One of the striking facts that gave rise to HACU is that less than 10% of the more than 3500 colleges and universities in the U.S. educate almost half of all college-going Latinos.
+One of the striking facts that gave rise to HACU is that less than 15% of the more than 3500 colleges and universities in the U.S. educate more than 60% of all college-going Latinos.
 These Hispanic-Serving Institutions (HSIs) are defined as colleges and universities whose enrollments are at least 25% Hispanic.

 Another group of institutions, HACU's Associate Members, fall short of the 25% requirement, but have at least 1,000 Hispanic students enrolled or a minimum of 10% Hispanic enrollment.
 In more recent years, HACU has embraced international members, colleges and universities from throughout the Spanish- and Portuguese-speaking world, as well as Partner Institutions, who while they do not have the Hispanic enrollment numbers, are yet committed to improving higher educational opportunities for Hispanics.
 Together, HACU member institutions educate two-thirds of all U.S. Hispanics in higher education.

 Adding to the challenge is the underfunding of Hispanic-Serving Institutions.
 In 2010-11 HSIs on average received $3,815 in federal funding per student, compared to $5,554 per student all institutions of higher education received.
 The disparity continues even after some years of federal funding targeted to HSIs, in large part, through the advocacy efforts of HACU.